-Flammersfeld, a sports scientist by profession, used the shortest and steepest route for the record attempt – the Umbwe Route, which is around 30km in length and 4,200 meters of positive height.
+Flammersfeld, a sports scientist by profession, used the shortest and steepest Kilimanjaro route for her 2017 record attempt – the Umbwe Route, which is around 30km in length and 4,200 meters of positive height.

 “This route is mandatory if you want to set a new record,” says Flammersfeld.